 1. Take a Class

-It’ll be easier to motivate yourself to start reading when you are forced to.
+It’ll be easier to motivate yourself to start reading books when you are forced to.
 For that reason, it can be beneficial to take a literature class at your local college.
+You don’t have to be in high school to do this.
 Look at the different options to pick a class that will interest you most.
-You can find classes about modern literature, queer literature, African-American literature, war literature, post-modern literature, poetry, and even classes revolving around graphic novels.
+You can find classes about modern literature, queer literature, African-American literature, war literature, post-modern literature, poetry, and even classes revolving around a graphic novel or something by Jane Austen.
 You will have reading assignments.
-You and your classmates will discuss the reading in class to help you appreciate each reading to the fullest potential.
-To ensure you truly understand the work, you will also have to write papers about the books you read.
+You and your classmates will discuss the plot lines in class to help you appreciate each reading to the fullest potential.
+To ensure you truly understand the work, you will also have to write papers about the books you want to read.

 2. Join a Book Club

-A book club is a great way to start reading without having to pay for a class.
-Most book clubs are free except for the cost of the books and maybe some snacks.
-Look for book clubs at work or at your local library.
-If you can’t find a book club, you should take the initiative to start one yourself.
-When you go to the book club, you will discuss the chosen book.
+Here’s great reading environment without having to pay for a class.
+Most clubs are free except for the cost of the books and maybe some snacks.
+Look for book clubs at work, book shop or at your local library.
+There are lots of them out there for any age ranging from young adult to seniors.
+If you can’t find a good one, you should take the initiative to start one yourself.
+When you go to the meeting, you will discuss a new book.
 When you bounce ideas off of each other, you will learn more about the book than if you simply read the book by yourself.
-However, you need to make a point actually to read the book every week.
+It’s a great way to make sure you read the book every week.

 3. Read With Your Children

 It’s just as important, if not more so, for your children to develop a love of reading too.
 Take them on your journey with you by reading with them at night.
 You may think that an adult can’t get stimulation from children’s literature, but there are plenty of books you will enjoy, too.
 For younger children, start with Dr. Seuss and Shel Silverstein.
-As they get older, the doors open up even more.
-You will still get the benefits of reading, and you’re encouraging a good habit in your child as well.
+As they get older, the doors open up and they’ll want to read more.
+You will still get the benefits of reading, and you’re encouraging a good habit in your child as well as spending quality time you’d wish you started years ago.

 4. Ask Friends For Recommendations

 One of the main reasons people don’t read as much as they should is because they don’t have books that they like.
 That’s because they don’t know any books.
 Don’t simply walk into a book store and pick the first book that grabs your attention.
 You should get book recommendations from people who know you.
-Talk to the people you know who read and ask if they know of any books you might like.
-Keep a list and start going through the list.
-As you go through the list, you will learn what books you enjoy.
+Talk to friends or family members you know who read and ask if they know of any books, even just one book you might also like.
+Keep a running list and start going through the list.
+As you go through the reading list, you will learn what books you enjoy.
 You will soon be able to develop your own lists based on the books you liked.

 5. Start a Reading Diary

 When you write things down, you take more responsibility for them.
 Therefore, it can be helpful to keep a log or diary of your reading habits.
 Every day you read, write how long you read and what you read.
 If you want to take it even further, you can also write any impressions you have about what you read.
-Alternatively, you can write down new words you learned while reading.
+Alternatively, you can write down new words you learned while reading or what you plan to read next.

 6. Make Time to Read